bcfuchs/pintapp/README.md

-mozfest14_upscience
+Pints of Science App
 ===================

-Mobile web app for upscience session mozfest14, minus some js
+Mobile web app for pints of science event.